 Growth in the curriculum: The data presented for both cohorts on PSLO1 or PSLO2 gives the best representation of improvement throughout program.
 Most courses in the curriculum contain a representative assignment that measures problem-solving or laboratory competency.
 For class of 2024 in both categories, failures to meet in these outcomes occurred in foundational level courses where the information was first introduced, once the outcomes were assessed at the practice and capstone levels, students demonstrated adequate performance on the outcomes.
 Faculty feel that recognition of the students’ early failures to meet allowed them to pivot and add additional supports to later curriculum to ensure successes.

 External evaluations of the program: Students evaluate the success of their time in the program through completion of the senior exit survey during the last weeks of their final term.
-Overwhelmingly students felt their time in the program contributed to success on the outcomes.
+Overwhelmingly, students felt their time in the program contributed to success on the outcomes.
 Clinical affiliates confirmed during externship that our students met the stated outcomes for professional competence.
 The alumni and employer surveys were distributed in June of 2024 after the annual advisory board meeting approved the timing and contents.
 Results of the employer survey indicated that employers ranked our students 71% as better than students from other programs (74% of employers surveyed said that they took students from other programs for externship) and 100% said that employees that came from our program had sufficient entry level knowledge.
 Overwhelmingly, the top item employers felt needed more work in the curriculum was problem solving ability.
 When asked about their ability to provide clinical experiences, only 58% of respondents felt that they could offer a microbiology location compared with 84% for transfusion medicine and 100% for hematology and chemistry and 26% still have techs that perform phlebotomy.
 Alumni survey indicated that 100% of responding graduates were satisfied that their time in the program prepared them for certification and 80% were satisfied with their salary after graduation.
 The alarming trend reported last year of 36% of graduates reporting leaving their first job in less than 1 year is down on the current survey to 10%.
 The number one item alumni requested as curricular improvements were more practice with automation and detecting error/contaminated specimens.

 Outlook for placement and growth: Given the changing landscape of Portland Metro hospital consolidation, program growth and post-graduation placement rates may decrease.
 In the recent employer survey sent out by the program 67% of facilities considered themselves adequately staffed and 50% anticipated that 3-7 jobs may open in the next 2 years.
 This program must be careful not to saturate the professional market in Portland.
 As hospital laboratories consolidate beneath corporate laboratory umbrellas, the online modality of the program may become more important to keep the program growing to serve the rural communities where the job openings remain.
 Maintaining more affiliates that will take students for externship continues to be a major focus for keeping post-graduation placement up.
 When asked about their ability to provide clinical experiences, only 58% of respondents felt that they could offer a microbiology location compared with 84% for transfusion medicine and 100% for hematology and chemistry and 26% still have techs that perform phlebotomy.
 The program continues to attempt to place students in rural communities where more jobs are available.